Bubble Sort in Java

 This tutorial explains Bubble Sort algorithm with an example showing multiple iterations of the algorithm.
 It then shows how to implement bubble sort in Java and explains the code.

-You can see a whiteboard animation video explanation of how bubble sort works and get a code walk-through in below YouTube video
+You can see a whiteboard animation video explanation of how bubble sort works and get a code walk-through in this YouTube video

 - 100 is now compared with 101.
 As 100 < 101 nothing is done.
 List remains the same.